openebs-archive/openebs-docs/docs/upgrade.md

 ------

 OpenEBS supports the upgrade to 0.6 version only from 0.5.3 and 0.5.4.
-For older verions please upgrade to either 0.5.3 or 0.5.4 before upgrading to 0.6.
-For steps tp upgrade 0.5.3 or 0.5.4 please [cLick](https://v05-docs.openebs.io/) here.
+For older verions, upgrade to either 0.5.3 or 0.5.4 before upgrading to 0.6.
+For steps to upgrade 0.5.3 or 0.5.4,[cLick](https://v05-docs.openebs.io/) here.

-The upgrade of OpenEBS is a two step process.
+Upgrading OpenEBS is a two step process.

-*Step-1*: Upgrade the OpenEBS Operator
+1. Upgrade the OpenEBS Operator

-*Steo-2*: Upgrade the OpenEBS volumes that were created with older OpenEBS Operator.
+2. Upgrade the OpenEBS volumes that were created with older OpenEBS Operator.

-Upgrade steps for OpenEBS Operator depends on how OpenEBS was installed.
-Depending upon the type of installation please select one of the following.
+Upgrading OpenEBS Operator depends on how OpenEBS was installed.
+Depending upon the type of installation select one of the following.
-**Steps-1 Upgrade OpenEBS Operator**
+**Step-1 Upgrade OpenEBS Operator**

 **Upgrade Using Kubectl** ( OpenEBS was installed by kubectl using openebs-operator.yaml file)

-**Note** The sample steps below will work only if you have installed openebs without modifying the default values.
+**Note** The following sample steps will work only if you have installed openebs without modifying the default values.

 Delete the older openebs-operator and storage classes.
-Use the follwing command to delete the old openebs-operator.
+Use the following command to delete the old openebs-operator file.
 ```
 kubectl delete -f openebs-operator.yaml
 ```

-The response sholud be like this.
+The output must be displayed as follows.
 ```
 serviceaccount "openebs-maya-operator" deleted
 clusterrole "openebs-maya-operator" deleted